 Any student suffering an injury of any kind in gym class, classroom, corridors, on campus or in athletic competition, should report the injury to the teacher/coach involved or to the Office.
-If medical attention is required, the office will follow the school's emergency procedures.
-Let us help you in case of injury.
+If an injury occurs at school, the parents will be called to determine what the next steps will be for their student.